datasci4health/case-notebook/notebook/docs/README.md

 Language to write narratives in markdown style.

-This is an extension of the markdown language as specified in: https://daringfireball.net/projects/markdown/syntax
+This is an extension of the markdown language as specified in https://daringfireball.net/projects/markdown/syntax

 # Case

 Each case is a set of knots.

 # Knot

-This is an extension of the markdown language as specified in https://daringfireball.net/projects/markdown/syntax

 Knots are equivalent to markdown headers, as specified in https://daringfireball.net/projects/markdown/syntax#header